Enable AWH periodicity for pull-geometry=direction

 From the point of view of the user all methods of computing PMF (umbrella sampling+wham, awh) should be able to produce comparable results.
 In wham one can define any pull vector.
 It would be very nice to be able doing the same in awh.

-#10 Updated by Semen Yesylevskyy 2 months ago
+#10 Updated by Semen Yesylevskyy over 1 year ago

 It doesn't work for me.
 See attached example.
 The box size on Z is 10.9827 and awh range is (-6:6).
 In log file there is still no periodicity: